24mati/weather-dashboard/weather-web/README.md

 If you plan to deploy or modify it, make sure to replace the API key in WeatherApp.jsx: const API_KEY = "7fa3633cfaf31c11f3a98f70c5e7e6d3";
 const API_URL = "https://api.openweathermap.org/data/2.5/weather?units=metric&q=";
+...............Deployment
+You can deploy the application using  GitHub Pages.
+...................License
+This project is open-source and available under the MIT License.
+Feel free to contribute by opening a pull request or reporting issues!